Twitch (service): Founding and initial growth (2007–2013)

-When Justin.tv was launched in 2007 by Justin Kan and Emmett Shear, the site was divided into several content categories.
+When Justin.tv was launched in 2007 by Justin Kan and Emmett Shear, two recent Yale graduates, the site was divided into several content categories.
 The gaming category grew especially fast, and became the most popular content on the site.
 In June 2011, the company decided to spin off the gaming content as TwitchTV, inspired by the term twitch gameplay.
 It launched officially in public beta on June 6, 2011.
 Since then, Twitch has attracted more than 35 million unique visitors a month.
 Twitch had about 80 employees in June 2013, which increased to 100 by December 2013.
 The company was headquartered in San Francisco's Financial District.

 Twitch has been supported by significant investments of venture capital, with US$15 million in 2012 (on top of US$7 million originally raised for Justin.tv), and US$20 million in 2013.
 Investors during three rounds of fund raising leading up to the end of 2013 included Draper Associates, Bessemer Venture Partners and Thrive Capital.
 In addition to the influx of venture funding, it was believed in 2013 that the company had become profitable.

 Especially since the shutdown of its direct competitor Own3d.tv in early 2013, Twitch has become the most popular e-sports streaming service by a large margin, leading some to conclude that the website has a "near monopoly on the market".
 Competing video services, such as YouTube and Dailymotion, began to increase the prominence of their gaming content to compete, but have had a much smaller impact so far.
 As of mid-2013, there were over 43 million viewers on Twitch monthly, with the average viewer watching an hour and a half a day.
 By February 2014, Twitch was the fourth largest source of Internet traffic during peak times in the United States, behind Netflix, Google, and Apple.
 Twitch made up 1.8% of total US Internet traffic during peak periods.

 In late 2013, particularly due to increasing viewership, Twitch had issues with lag and low frame rates in Europe.
 Twitch has subsequently added new servers in the region.
 Also in order to address these problems, Twitch implemented a new video system shown to be more efficient than the previous system.
-Initially, the new video system was criticized by users because it caused a significant stream delay, interfering with broadcaster-viewer interaction.
-Twitch staff said that the increased delay was likely temporary and at the time, was an acceptable tradeoff for the decrease in buffering.
+Initially, the new video system was criticized by users because it caused a significant stream delay, interfering with broadcaster–viewer interaction.
+Twitch staff said that the increased delay was likely temporary and at the time, was an acceptable trade-off for the decrease in buffering.